 Raynaud’s is a narrowing of blood vessels in the hands or feet and is a common reaction to stress or cold temperatures.
-When the condition flares up, blood flow is reduced to the fingers, and the fingers will change colour become numb and painful.
+When the condition flares up, it reduces blood flow to the fingers, causing them to change color and become numb and painful.

 Arthritis causes pain, swelling, and stiffness in the joints, with the most common being osteoarthritis.
-Osteoarthritis is wearing down of the protective cartilage in the joints, and once the cartilage is gone, you have bone on bone rubbing that creates intense pain.
+Osteoarthritis wears down the protective cartilage in the joints.
+Once the cartilage is gone, you experience bone-on-bone rubbing that creates intense pain.

-Rheumatoid arthritis is another form of arthritis, it tricks your immune system into attacking the tissues in the finger joints, and when inflamed, pain is the result.
-If the problem isn’t treated, the joint damage where the problem occurs can be permanent.
+Rheumatoid arthritis is another form of arthritis.
+It tricks your immune system into attacking the tissues in the finger joints, and when inflamed, pain is the result.
+If you don’t treat the problem, the joint damage in the affected area can become permanent.

 When you have osteoporosis, you will see the gradual elimination of bone mass in your fingers.
 The weakened bones will be prone to fractures as time passes and is a common ailment for women.

-Our office accepts extended healthcare plans from all major carriers, and we accept Circle of Care, Veteran’s Affairs benefits, ADP, ODSP and Ontario Works benefits.
+We accommodate extended healthcare plans from all leading providers.
+Furthermore, we honor Circle of Care, Veteran’s Affairs benefits, ADP, ODSP, and Ontario Works benefits.